Magnavox Odyssey 400 (1976) – 4NERDS Hardware Archive

 ClassDedicated first-generation home video game console

-Game SetTennis, Hockey, Smash
+Game SetTennis, Hockey, Smash / Squash

 DisplayBlack-and-white TV output with digital on-screen score display

-ControlsIntegrated paddle modules with vertical, horizontal, and “english” control dials
+ControlsIntegrated paddle modules with vertical, horizontal, and “English” control dials

 ServeAutomatic serve